Puerto Rico under hurricane warning as Tropical Storm Fiona approaches - The Boston Globe

-HAVANA (AP) — Tropical Storm Fiona was expected to become a hurricane as it neared Puerto Rico on Saturday, threatening to dump up to 20 inches (51 centimeters) of rain as people braced for potential landslides, severe flooding and power outages.
+HAVANA — Tropical Storm Fiona was expected to become a hurricane as it neared Puerto Rico on Saturday, threatening to dump up to 20 inches of rain as people braced for potential landslides, severe flooding, and power outages.

 Advertisement

-Fiona was located 90 miles (145 kilometers) south-southeast of St. Croix Saturday afternoon with maximum sustained winds of 60 mph (95 kph).
-It was moving west at 8 mph (13 kph) on a path forecast to pass near or over Puerto Rico on Sunday night.
+Fiona was located 90 miles south-southeast of St. Croix Saturday afternoon with maximum sustained winds of 60 miles per hour.
+It was moving west at 8 miles per hour on a path forecast to pass near or over Puerto Rico on Sunday night.
 Fiona was expected to become a hurricane while moving near Puerto Rico.

-“We are already starting to feel its effects,” said Puerto Rico Gov. Pedro Pierluisi.
+“We are already starting to feel its effects,” said Puerto Rico Governor Pedro Pierluisi.
 “We should not underestimate this storm.”

 Fiona is expected to swipe past the Dominican Republic on Sunday as a potential hurricane and Haiti and the Turks and Caicos Islands on Monday and Tuesday with the threat of extreme rain.